thebeebs/devstarworkshop/instructions/missions/scale.md

 ### Mission Description ###

-Your squad has now deployed one or several induvidual microservices (fighters).
+Your squad has now deployed one or several individual microservices (fighters).
 Our next mission will be add to another fighter to the squad by scaling up the number of instances for one of them.

 ### Mission Awards ###